julia-actions/julia-runtest/README.md

 ### Pass Arguments to Test Suite

-You can pass arguments from the workflow specification to the test script via the `test_arg` parameter.
+You can pass arguments from the workflow specification to the test script via the `test_args` parameter.

 This is useful, for example, to specify separate workflows for fast and slow tests.